ingotportal/training/PickupProblem/Readme.md

 A customer has asked you to build a simple warehouse system as a REST API to manage containers that are picked up by truck from their warehouse for UK Export.

-The customers warehouse will know the haulier and pickup date inadvance from freight forwarder and record the container number and weight after departure.
+The customers warehouse will know the haulier, container type and pickup date inadvance from freight forwarder and record the container number and weight after the hauliers departure.

 ### Information